rauhvargers/TTII_2023_labs/README.md

 ```
 You can now test that the new input form can be open at https://www.lab3.dev/de/manufacturer/create (however, it does not work yet).

-To actually save the new manufacturer data in database, edit the `store()` method of `Manufacturers.php` (found in *Laravel installation folder*/app/HTTP/controllers/) controller file:
+To actually save the new manufacturer data in database, edit the `store()` method of `ManufacturerController.php` (found in *Laravel installation folder*/app/HTTP/controllers/) controller file:

 ```php
  public function store(Request $request)